The problem

 From the Beta launch, we refined the functionality to make Magic Design even easier to use—adding Magic Design inside our design editor as well as in Search, refining our filtering approach to be easier to use, and adding autocomplete suggestions to guide users to input longer queries for better AI results.

-Including the ability for users to add their own brand to their designs.
+Including the ability for users to add their own media and brand to their designs from the editor.

 refinement